nibrivia/jekyll-now/_posts/2016-02-15-targets---FiveThirtyEight-edition.md

 I hope to always include (and will retro-actively) a further questions section to these posts.

 - This is not the first two-candidate primary, there is a lot of historical data to be mined, with the same analysis
-- Age and income have been noticed as large dividers in the race, would they yield better expectations?
+- Age and income have been noticed as large dividers in the race, would they yield better targets?